-Main actor Description Phase Product Manager The product manager is responsible for prioritizing features of a product, ensure alignment with customer needs, and create a product vision in the long-term.
-Planning Requirements Engineer The requirements engineer is in charge of eliciting the functional and non-functional requirements of the system's stakeholders.
+Main actor Description Phase Product Manager The product manager is responsible for prioritizing features of a product, ensure alignment with customer needs, and create a long-term product vision.
+Planning Requirements Engineer The requirements engineer is in charge of eliciting the functional and non-functional requirements of the system.
 Planning Architect The architect translates the set of features and the different requirements into tangible, technical descriptions of the system to be implemented.
 Design Developer Developers take the technical description of the system and put it into practice.
 Technical changes on the plan are expected during the Implementation phase, and the Developers might have been empowered to do so.
 Implementation Test Engineer The test engineer makes sure that the implementation complies with the requirements, as well as he or she ensures that no errors are being introduced by the implemented features.
-Testing System administrator The system administrator supervises the execution of the system and the IT infrastructure that supports the system.
-The system administrator looks for deviations on the normal behaviour of the system that might be indicators of external attacks and security breaches.
+Testing System The system administrator supervises the execution the system and the IT infrastructure that supports system.
+The system administrator looks for deviation on the normal behaviour of the system that might indicators of external attacks and security breached.
 Deployment